sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

       In that case, SONiC (with its underlying platform) is expected to take the required action to recover the system/chassis from the fault.

    b) Platform supplied 'Fault-Action Policy table' has a holistic/system-level view of the platform (chassis/board/HWSKU)
-      and can gauge the right action required to recover from the fault.
+      and can gauge the right action required to recover the system from the fault.
-      It can either go with the recommended action (provided by the fault source/detector) or override it with the system-level one.
+      It can either go with the recommended action (provided by the FDR - fault source/detector) or override it with the system-level one.

-Fault Manager module (as described in below block diagram) would serve the purpose of taking necessary action(s) to log and handle the faults.
+**Fault Manager** module (as described in below block diagram) would serve the purpose of taking necessary action(s) to log and handle the faults.

 # High Level Block diagram and System Flow